Scientific Name

 Description

-Echeveria agavoides 'Ebony' is an attractive succulent that forms clusters of tight rosettes of thick fleshy gray-green leaves with vivid red edges, most pronounced toward the dark red terminal spine.
-The rosettes grow up to 12 inches (30 cm) in diameter.
-Flowers are reddish-pink with yellow tips and appear in late winter into spring.
+Echeveria agavoides 'Ebony' is a beautiful succulent that forms tight rosettes of thick fleshy gray-green leaves with dark purplish brown margins.
+The rosettes can grow up to 6 inches (15 cm) in diameter.
+The leaves are triangular and pointed at the apex.

 Hardiness